 Lifting heavy objects can easily cause musculoskeletal injuries, especially if you use improper form.
 It’s best to enlist someone else to help you if the object is particularly heavy.
 Or, use a hand truck.
 Crouch down by the object and get a firm grip on it.
 As you stand up, keep the object close to your body and keep your back in a neutral alignment.
 Never twist your back while holding a heavy object; turn your entire body.
 Taking a few simple precautions can help prevent weeks or even months of pain.

-Acupuncture and Injury is pleased to offer comprehensive drug addiction treatment in Marietta GA and for the surrounding Atlanta area.
+Acupuncture and Injury are pleased to offer comprehensive drug Addiction Treatment In Georgia and for the surrounding Atlanta area.
 When you seek help for drug abuse, you can count on comprehensive medical care from compassionate physicians.

 Drug addiction is a disease.
 Just like any other illness, addiction requires medical treatment.
 If you or a loved one suffers from a substance abuse problem, it is important to find a treatment center with extensive experience in drug addiction treatment.
 When it comes to opioid dependence, individuals face a long road of recovery.
 Patients will experience physical and psychological symptoms of withdrawal and intense cravings.
 With medical treatment, a physician can closely supervise each patient throughout the process to ensure that they can safely recover.
 A doctor who offers Buprenorphine (Suboxone) therapy for drug addiction is also able to significantly reduce the painful and uncomfortable side effects of withdrawal.
 Buprenorphine effectively binds to the same chemical receptors in the brain as narcotics.
 Buprenorphine allows individuals who have a substance abuse problem to slowly reduce their chemical dependencies on illegal drugs.
 A doctor who provides medical treatment for drug Addiction Treatment In Georgia, also able to diagnose the hormonal imbalances and deficiencies that stem from chronic opioid abuse.